Exercise

 Supervision is a must during floor time.
 You must always keep an eye on your piggies during floor time, even with the above safety measures in place.
 Regular checks must always be done, especially if your guinea pig has had floor time for a few hours.
 Food and water levels should be monitored, as well as the general well-being of your guinea pigs.

-7) Once floor time is complete, remove pigs and accessories and place back in the cage.
+- Once floor time is over, return your piggies and their accessories to the cage.

 OUTDOOR RUN TIME